BuildFR v0.4 · beta Request access →

 The honest truth: AI solved the easy half of my job.
 Writing a spec is table stakes now.
 A junior PM with Claude outproduces the senior PM I was five years ago.
 That's real.

-But the hard half — remembering what your customers told you a year ago, what your team decided and why, and whether the thing you shipped actually helped — has gotten worse.
+But the hard half has gotten worse: remembering what your customers told you a year ago, what your team decided and why, and whether the thing you shipped actually helped.
 More tools.
 More channels.
 More turnover.
 Less memory.

 BuildFR is the tool I wish I'd had on my first Monday inheriting a product area.
 It's not a prompt.
 It's not another generator.
 It's a place where your team's evidence, decisions, and outcomes live together, and where the next decision gets a little smarter than the last one.

-We're running a free concierge beta while we build it.
-If you send me a product name and an email, I personally read what's public about it — App Store reviews, G2, Reddit — and send back a sample library within 48 hours.
+I'm running a free private beta while I build it.
+If you request access with a product name and an email, I personally read what's public about it (App Store reviews, G2, Reddit) and send back your first library within 48 hours.
 No credit card.
 No calendar invite.
-Just the sample.
+Just the library.

 The real questions, answered straight.